travelster/DBGallery/fundamentals/downloading.md

 <p style="margin-left: 5%;"><img style="border: 1px solid purple;" src="/assets/Download-Single-Gallery.jpg" alt="Download Single File - Gallery"/></p>

 2) The second way is to open the image and choose the download button in the top left corner.
-For common photo types, such as .jpg and .png, choose a resolution to download (as shown below).
-For other file types, such as Photoshop or vector files, the original full-resolution file will download.
-For Word or other document types, there will, of course, not be a resolution dropdown.
+For common photo types, such as .jpg and .png, as well as Photoshop files, choose a resolution to download (as shown below).
+For some graphic file types, such as vector files, the original full-resolution file will download.
+For Word or other document types, there will, of course, be no resolution dropdown.

 <p style="margin-left: 5%;"><img style="border: 1px solid purple;" src="/assets/Download-Single-Preview.jpg" alt="Download Single File - Preview"/></p>